-Where aerobic strength requires energy transfer in the form of oxygen (excessive breathing), anaerobic strength does not.
+Where aerobic strength requires an energy transfer in the form of oxygen (excessive breathing), anaerobic strength does not.
 Rather, anaerobic strength primarily uses oxygenated blood to fuel movement and muscular contraction.
-Anaerobic strength is the foundation to your big, heavy lifts.
+Anaerobic strength is the foundation of your big, heavy lifts.

 All muscles work through ATP (Adenosine Triphosphate) generation.
-Each time you lift (especially heavy weights) your body will use ATP as fuel, leaving ADP, one lost phosphate (Adenosine DiPhosphate) as a by-product, which cannot be used as fuel for muscles.
+Each time you lift (especially heavy weights) your body will use ATP as fuel, leaving ADP with one lost phosphate (Adenosine DiPhosphate) as a by-product, which cannot be used as fuel for muscles.

-In order to lift heavy and train again at maximal exertion your body must resynthesize the lost phosphate.
-This is where creatine comes in.
+In order to lift heavy and train again at maximal exertion, your body must resynthesize the lost phosphate.
+This is where a high-quality creatine supplement comes in.
 Supplementing a consistent dose of creatine will help to provide an abundant supply of phosphates (from the supplemented and metabolized phosphocreatine) at which your body can draw from to create more ATP.

-Research shows that supplementing creatine monohydrate may lead to greater states of anabolic potential though a faster resynthesis of ATP.
+Research shows that supplementing with creatine monohydrate may lead to greater states of anabolic potential through a faster resynthesis of ATP.
 Recent research is even showing that creatine may be a very beneficial addition to a training program that requires high glycogen storage.

-In other words, creatine helps you to recover faster between sets - enabling you to train at a consistently heavy weight for an extended number of sets.
+In other words, creatine helps you to recover faster between sets - enabling you to train at a consistent heavy weight for an extended number of sets.

 Recovery time is all about enabling your body to source the nutrients and substances it needs in order to stimulate both muscle protein synthesis and glycogen replenishment.

-From a performance perspective you want to be hitting each muscle group 2-3x per week - depending on your strength goals.
-Supplementing creatine allows you to train at these frequencies.
+From a performance perspective, you want to be hitting each muscle group 2-3x per week - depending on your strength goals.
+Using a creatine supplement allows you to train at these frequencies.

-Not only has creatine been shown to be a very effective tool for promoting strength and overall performance enhancement, but recent research has shown that creatine supplementation may be a useful tool for recovery after an injury.
+Not only has using a creatine supplement been shown to be a very effective tool for promoting strength and overall performance enhancement, but recent research has shown that creatine supplementation may be a useful tool for recovery after an injury.

 It seems that the increase in plasma creatinine levels may be a beneficial tool when muscles are weak and lack contraction sequences during a recovering injury.